Best Ingredient Ideas for Making Omelets

 Now, let's put together some of these combinations.

-Veggie Omelet: Load up your omelet with chopped veggies.
-Best choices are bell peppers, tomatoes, onions, mushrooms, and, of course, cheese!
+- Veggie Omelet: Load up your omelet with chopped veggies.
+The best choices are bell peppers, tomatoes, onions, mushrooms, and, of course, cheese!
 Adding black olives and jalapeños are also a tasty addition.
 This omelet is good with red or green salsa, along with sour cream.
 Use some or all of these choices.

 Try these omelet combinations or create your own.
 And keep in mind that omelets are not only a breakfast option; you can try them for lunch or dinner, too!